-"Mail From" address: Identifies the sender and specifies where to send return notices if any problems occur with the delivery of the message, such as non-delivery notices.
-This appears in the envelope portion of an email message and is not displayed by your email application.
-This is sometimes called the 5321.MailFrom address or the reverse-path address.
+"Mail From" address: Identifies the sender and says where to send return notices if any problems occur with the delivery of the message (such as non-delivery notices).
+Mail From address appears in the envelope portion of an email message and isn't displayed by your email application, and is sometimes called the 5321.MailFrom address or the reverse-path address.

 "From" address: The address displayed as the From address by your mail application.
-This address identifies the author of the email.
+From address identifies the author of the email.
 That is, the mailbox of the person or system responsible for writing the message.
-This is sometimes called the 5322.From address.
+The From address is sometimes called the 5322.From address.

-SPF uses a DNS TXT record to provide a list of authorized sending IP addresses for a given domain.
+SPF uses a DNS TXT record to list authorized sending IP addresses for a given domain.
 Normally, SPF checks are only performed against the 5321.MailFrom address.
-This means that the 5322.From address is not authenticated when you use SPF by itself.
-This allows for a scenario where a user can receive a message, which passes an SPF check but has a spoofed 5322.From sender address.
+The 5322.From address isn't authenticated when you use SPF by itself, which allows for a scenario where a user gets a message that passed SPF checks but has a spoofed 5322.From sender address.
 For example, consider this SMTP transcript:

 S: Helo woodgrovebank.com S: Mail from: firstname.lastname@example.org S: Rcpt to: email@example.com S: data S: To: "Andrew Stobes" <firstname.lastname@example.org> S: From: "Woodgrove Bank Security" <email@example.com> S: Subject: Woodgrove Bank - Action required S: S: Greetings User, S: S: We need to verify your banking details.
 S: Please click the following link to verify that Microsoft has the right information for your account.
 S: S: https://short.url/woodgrovebank/updateaccount/12-121.aspx S: S: Thank you, S: Woodgrove Bank S: .